js13kGames/flip-flop/README.md

 # flip-flop #

-flip-flop is a glitchy game about chip installation and sucking the last possible volt out of a PCB.
+flip-flop is a press your luck game about territory control on a PCB.
 Built for an iPhone, it should run in most browsers.
 High scores are sharable and accessibility is baked in.
-There are blinky lights when you win, tributes when you lose, and the difficulty is as hard as you make it.
+Things glow when you win, cross out when you lose, and the difficulty is as hard as you make it.
 Have fun.

 Made on a Mac for the [2016 js13kGames competition][js13k].